500 PLUS FACTORY-DIRECT STORAGE SHEDS AND BARNS READY FOR IMMEDIATE DELIVERY 60 MONTHS, 0% INTEREST FINANCING AVAILABLE

 How Often To Lubricate Garage Door Parts

 Regular maintenance keeps the system running efficiently.
-Most garage doors benefit from lubrication every three to six months, depending on usage.
-Doors that are used frequently may require more frequent maintenance.
+Most garage doors benefit from lubrication every three to six months, although heavily used doors may require more frequent maintenance.
 Establishing a routine helps prevent wear and keeps everything operating smoothly.
 Consistency is key when it comes to maintaining garage door performance.

 Several signs indicate that lubrication is needed.
 Squeaking or grinding noises are the most obvious indicators.
 The door may also move unevenly or feel heavier than usual.
 If the system seems slower or less responsive, it may be due to increased friction.
 Recognizing these signs early allows you to address the issue before it becomes more serious.